|

 Florida residents who are blind are eligible.

-Requires certificates from Florida physicians, the Divison of Blind
+Requires certificates from Florida physicians, the Division of Blind

 Services, or the Department of Veterens' Affairs certifying that the